faralummers/organizer/README.md

 # Organizer

 This app I developed for myself, to accomplish the everyday tasks and planning for future ones.
-Developed using Moment.js A JavaScript date library for parsing, validating, manipulating, and formatting dates.
+Developed using ANGULAR, Moment.js A JavaScript date library for parsing, validating, manipulating, and formatting dates.
 Firebase database

 ## Development server